 I had no idea what I was doing.
 It was my first time using GitHub.
 I had an account for a while but didn’t have any code to open source.
 All of my freelance work is bound by NDA, as is the work I’ve done at my 2 previous full-time positions.

 I decided to give it a try and just push anything onto my GitHub account.
-But soon the realization that I will never be able to showcase any of my biggest accomplishments on GitHub settled in and my curiosity and eagerness to break things settled in.
+But soon the realization that I will never be able to showcase any of my biggest accomplishments on GitHub settled in and my curiosity and eagerness to break things took over.

 Let’s backtrack a bit.
 Due to our financial situation, I never really had any toys as a kid.
 I have fond memories of assigning myself the impossible task of persuading my mother to buy me one of the huge bouncy balls at Superstore.
 For years.
 In the end, mom won; Superstore no longer sold the bouncy balls, so I would be unable to beg any further.
 Then, one day, a family friend came to our place and brought me a little mechanical dog that would bark and spin in circles.
 It was probably more expensive than any toys that I had up to that point combined.
 It didn’t matter, it was only a few months past my 4th birthday, I did not yet possess a firm understanding of money, and I was intrigued.
 I raced into the bedroom and immediately began systematically tearing the dog apart — screws, rotator, gears, plastic bands, batteries, etc. Once I had figured out how everything was working together to create this dark magic and it was time to put the dog back together, I never bothered to.
 A couple years later when I would finally get my first computer and learn how to create websites, I quickly moved on to learning how to break them.
 I always had an eagerness to break things, but I digress.